GoogleCloudPlatform/core-solution-services/INSTALL.md

 ```
 sb infra apply 4-llm
 ```
-- This will create a GCE load balancer with ingress.
 - This will create a `$PROJECT_ID-llm-docs` bucket and upload the sample doc `llm-sample-doc.pdf` to it.
 - It will add required Firestore indexes.